 Wondering what makes teeth go yellow?

-Well, in most of the cases, the yellowish tinge on the teeth is the result of a person’s lifestyle and food choices.
-Apart from poor dental hygiene, consumption of foods that are dark in color and high in tannins can lead to stained teeth, making one feel self-conscious and socially awkward.
-This is when they decide to reach to a dentist and opt for teeth cleaning & whitening procedures to achieve a confident, pearly-white smile.
+In most cases, the yellowish tinge on the teeth is the result of a person’s lifestyle and food choices.
+Apart from poor dental hygiene, consuming foods dark in color and high in tannins can lead to stained teeth, making one feel self-conscious and socially awkward.
+This is when one decides to reach a dentist and opt for teeth cleaning & whitening procedures to achieve a confident, pearly-white smile.

 However, isn’t prevention better than cure?

-To flash a healthier toothy smile, it is important to avoid or moderate the consumption of certain foods and beverages that taste nice but can stain your teeth.
-If you care about your teeth and their appearance, read on and know which eatables are worth kissing goodbye, all for good.
+It is important to avoid or moderate the consumption of certain foods and beverages that taste nice but stain your teeth to flash a healthier smile.
+If you care about your teeth and appearance, read on and know which eatables are worth kissing goodbye, all for good.

 Yes- our beloved, all-time-favorite beverage coffee tops the list of foods that can hurt your white teeth.
 This morning booster and kicker of short-term memory contain tannins (acidic polyphenols) that make it one of the primary tooth-staining culprits.

-It can leave permanent yellow stains on the teeth and can alter the pH balance of the mouth, which further aggravates the chances of other acidic food materials damage the teeth.
+It can leave permanent yellow stains on the teeth and alter the mouth’s pH balance, which further aggravates the chances of other acidic food materials damage the teeth.

-If you are an admirer of Japanese or Chinese cuisine, I hate to break this to you- soy sauce can give your teeth a yellow-brown tinge.
+If you admire Japanese or Chinese cuisine, I hate to break this to you- soy sauce can give your teeth a yellow-brown tinge.

-Soy sauce is available in the form of dark liquid that is high on sodium and is fairly concentrated, thus staining the teeth and dimming the shine of your smile.
-All family dentistry clinics in Goose Creek SC and surrounding suggest people to use soy sauce sparingly and rinsing the mouth with ample water to prevent the damage.
+Soy sauce is available in the form of a dark liquid that is high on sodium and is fairly concentrated, thus staining the teeth and dimming the shine of your smile.
+All family dentistry clinics in Goose Creek, SC, and surrounding, suggest people use soy sauce sparingly and rinsing the mouth with ample water to prevent damage.

 Candies and Sweets

-Being a Pediatric dentist based out of Goose Creek SC, I know kids love their candies and other sweets.
-However, it’s really important to know that apart from harming the teeth these goodies can also cause nasty teeth stains.
+Being a Pediatric dentist based out of Goose Creek, SC, I know kids love their candies and other sweets.
+However, it’s essential to know that apart from harming the teeth, these goodies can also cause nasty teeth stains.
 It’s better to eat your toothsome candies in a balanced proportion and make sure that your kids are also not overindulged in popping the sweet candies.

 Teeth that have a grey tinge are generally the effect of consuming red wine for long.
 Wine is an acidic beverage and causes enamel erosion without fail.
 Again, the tannins that are found in tea and coffee are responsible for the discoloration.
 The bad news is that these stains are even more difficult to remove than the yellow ones.